-I will openly admit cabbage is not exactly my most favorite vegetable.
+Salad with Corn Recipe – I will openly admit cabbage is not exactly my most favorite vegetable.
 But grilled cabbage is another thing altogether.
 Even if cabbage is not your thing, I can say with a good degree of certainty that you will love this Salad with Corn Recipe on top of a bed of grilled cabbage.

-While I like to spruce my chopped cabbage salad up with an exotic Thai dressing and lots of cilantro and mint (see recipe below) feel free to omit the herbs and season with just a bit of all-natural BBQ sauce if serving to the kids.
+While I like to spruce this salad up with an exotic Thai dressing and lots of cilantro and mint, feel free to omit the herbs and season with just a bit of all-natural BBQ sauce if serving to the kids.
 I know the BBQ sauce suggestion might sounds a little strange but it goes really well with the mild-tasting grilled cabbage.

 Adding cabbage to your weekly vegetable rotation is a great way to start boosting vegetable variety.

 Also, just a tidbit of cabbage trivia….did you know one cup of cabbage contains 250 milligrams of potassium and 83 micrograms of folate?
 Cabbage also packs a calcium, magnesium, vitamin K, beta-carotene and lutein punch.
 Some nutrition researchers even consider the cabbage family to potentially be one of the most important cancer-fighting vegetables as it contains a number of different powerful anti-aging phytonutrients, including indole-3 carbinol and sulforaphane.